-POLICY 21: Site HS7: Trinity Farm, Retford
+POLICY 19: Site HS7: Trinity Farm, Retford

-- Land at Trinity Farm, Retford, as identified on the Policies Map will be developed in the plan period for approximately 305 dwellings and supporting infrastructure as identified by the Infrastructure Delivery Plan7, as part of a safe, sustainable, quality living environment. - 2.
-Proposals to develop land at Trinity Farm will be expected to deliver:
+- 1. Land at Trinity Farm, Retford, as identified on the Policies Map will be developed in the plan period for approximately 305 dwellings and supporting infrastructure as identified by the Infrastructure Delivery Plan 202313, as part of a safe, sustainable, quality living environment. - 2.
+The proposed development on land at Trinity Farm will be expected to deliver a scheme in accordance with a comprehensive masterplan framework for the site consistent with Policy ST56 which makes provision for:

-a) the sensitive design and location of buildings that maintain appropriate residential amenity for existing and future residents in accordance with Policy 48;

-- b) a flood management scheme which incorporates an appropriate Sustainable Drainage System (SuDS), including green/blue infrastructure measures, informed by a Flood Risk Assessment (FRA), a hydrology assessment and, a Surface Water Management Masterplan and Strategy, in accordance with Policy ST52.
-Whole life management and maintenance arrangements must be agreed through the planning application process; - c) a positive strategy for responding to the National Grid assets present within the site and the Network Rail assets along the western boundary, which demonstrates how the National Grid Design Guide and Principles and relevant Network Rail guidance have been applied and how the impact of the assets has been reduced through good design; - d) a scheme that ensures the requirements for non-minerals development in Minerals Safeguarding Areas in the Nottinghamshire Minerals Local Plan14 have been met; - e) a scheme of an appropriate scale, layout, form and materials which respects the significance and setting of affected heritage assets supported by a heritage statement and archaeological assessment comprising a geophysical survey, and intrusive site investigations, and a mitigation strategy;
+- a) the sensitive design and location of buildings that maintain appropriate residential amenity for existing and future residents in accordance with Policy 46; - b) a flood management scheme which incorporates an appropriate Sustainable Drainage System (SuDS), including green/blue infrastructure measures, informed by a Flood Risk Assessment (FRA), a hydrology assessment and, a Surface Water Management Masterplan and Strategy, in accordance with Policy ST50.
+Whole life management and maintenance arrangements must be agreed through the planning application process; - c) a scheme that positively responds to the National Grid assets present within the site and the Network Rail assets along the western boundary, informed by relevant National Grid and Network Rail guidance which demonstrates that the impact of the assets has been reduced; - d) a scheme of an appropriate scale, layout, form and materials which respects the significance and setting of affected heritage assets supported by a heritage statement and archaeological evaluation, and a mitigation strategy:

-f) a mix of housing sizes and tenures to meet local needs, including affordable housing and specialist housing, and serviced plots for self-build and custom homes, as appropriate in accordance with Policy ST30;
+e) a mix of housing sizes and tenures to meet local needs, including affordable housing and specialist housing, and serviced plots for self-build and custom homes, where appropriate in accordance with Policy ST28;

-- g) quality green/blue infrastructure to achieve a multifunctional, biodiverse, coherent and connected network that integrates with Phase 1 of the Trinity Farm development, adjoining ecological assets including Retford Beck, the woodland to the north and Sutton and Lounds Gravel Pits SSSI; - h) approximately 1.5 ha of high quality, multifunctional publicly accessible open space, as identified by the Infrastructure Delivery Plan7; - i) a depth landscape buffer adjacent to the railway line along the western boundary to mitigate noise pollution and protect residential amenity;
+- f) a quality multifunctional, biodiverse, coherent and connected green/blue infrastructure network that integrates with Phase 1 of the Trinity Farm development to the south, the adjoining Retford Beck, the woodland to the north and Sutton and Lounds Gravel Pits SSSI; - g) high quality, multifunctional publicly accessible open space, in accordance with Policy ST44; - h) appropriate landscaping throughout the site, including along the western boundary to provide appropriate separation with new residential properties;